 Heat Sink: Built in the housing, designed to ensure high efficacy and superior cooling by natural convection air flow pattern always close to LEDs and driver optimising their efficiency and life.
-Entire luminaire is rated for operation in ambient temperature of -40°C / -40°C / +104°F.
+Entire luminaire is rated for operation in ambient temperature of -40°C / -40°F up to +40°C / +104°F.